A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

-Phase 2 needs to know the expected excess degree of all nodes, which is the difference between the desired degree and the number of expected links from Phase 1.
-Again, a na\"ive implementation would require $O(n)$ information, but most nodes of the same degree behave the same.
+Phase 2 needs to build a Chung-Lu model using the excess degrees, $\set{e_i}$.
+We note that these values are computed in advance and are fixed through the entire process.
+We can exploit the homogeneity of nodes of the same degree to save space for this calculation as well.
 In a block where all nodes have the same degree, we say the nodes are \emph{bulk nodes}.
 In a block with nodes of differing degrees, all nodes with degree equal to the minimum degree are still bulk nodes.
 We refer to the remaining nodes as \emph{filler nodes}.
-In \Fig{example}, nodes 1-20 are degree-2 bulk nodes, nodes 22-30 are degree-3 bulk nodes, nodes 34-36 are degree-3 bulk nodes, and so on.
-Node 21 is a degree-3 fill node, nodes 31-33 are degree-4 filler nodes, etc. It is possible to have either no bulk nodes or no filler nodes for a given degree.
+In \Fig{example}, nodes 1-20 are degree-2 bulk nodes, nodes 22-30 are degree-3 bulk nodes, nodes 34-36 are degree-4 bulk nodes, and so on.
+Node 21 is a degree-3 filler node, nodes 31-33 are degree-4 filler nodes, etc. It is possible to have either no bulk nodes or no filler nodes for a given degree.
 In \Fig{example}, there are no filler degree-2 nodes and no bulk degree-6 nodes.
-Observe all bulk nodes of degree $d$ (for any $d$) are in blocks of the same size and connectivity; therefore, they all have the same excess degree.
+Observe all bulk nodes of degree $d$ (for any $d$) are in blocks of the same size and connectivity (i.e., same internal degree); therefore, they all have the same excess degree.
 The filler nodes of degree $d$ (for any $d$) participate in at most one block and so all have the same excess degree.
 This means that there are two possible values for excess degree for the set of nodes with desired degree $d$.
-For each degree $d$, Phase 2 needs just 5 values: the number of filler and bulk nodes, the excess degree for filler nodes and for bulks nodes, and the starting index.
-(Technically, the starting index can be recomputed from $n_d$, but it reduces the work to store these indices explicitly.
-Likewise, we need not store both the bulk and filler counts so long as we keep the total number of nodes per degree.)
+Hence, to generate Phase 2 links we need just 5 values for degree $d$: $\ndfill$ and $\ndbulk$, the number of filler and bulk nodes; $\wdfill$ and $\wdbulk$, the total weight for filler nodes and for bulks nodes, which is exactly the total excess degree for each; and the starting index $i_d$.
+Technically, the starting index can be computed from $\set{n_d}$, but it reduces the work to store these indices explicitly.
+However, we actually do not store $\ndbulk$ since it can be computed using $n_d$ and $\ndfill$.
+Additionally, because of how they are used, it is more convenient to store $w_d = \wdfill + \wdbulk$ and $r_d = \wdfill / w_d$ than $\wdfill$ and $\wdbulk$.
 Hence, the total working storage for Phase 2 information is $5\cdot\dmax$ values.